DefianceDigital/LoRaBlue/README.md

 To everyone else, it is what you want it to be.
 It is designed to be used or reprogrammed by anybody.

 # DefiChat Introduction
+DefiChat is an encrypted radio tranceiver where users can "echo" other users' messages.
+By default, the maximum range of a DefiChat message is about 3 miles, but echoes allow this range to be greatly increased.

+# DefiChat Data Privacy
+Messages themselves are not stored on the LoRaBlue device.
+Up to 100 Message IDs will be stored at a time.
+Newer Message IDs will replace the oldest Message IDs.
+Message IDs are stored in ram, so they will no longer exist after the device is reset.

+# DefiChat Maximum Range
+DefiChat has underwent extensive testing to find the best possible settings for the network to function at it's best.
+While long range was a factor, reliability was deemed the most important because DefiChat uses echoes to greatly increase range anyway.
+When using the properly mounted 5.8dBi antennas, the typical range is 3.0 miles.
+This is highly comparible to the average CB radio, but with MAXECHO being set to '5' by default, this translates to a typical range of 3-15 miles.
+It is impossible to predict the maximum range for every case because there are so many factors that go into it.
+Officially we list the range as 2.5+ miles because we believe in accurate representations.
+In an urban environment, the range will typically be <1.0 miles due to noise and obstructions.
+Wooded areas will also provide ranges closer to that of urban environments.

+# How DefiChat Works
 DefiChat is a psudo-mesh protocol that allows for a virtually unlimited range.
 Messages are encrypted by default but can also be set to unencrypted.
 Even if the recieving device cannot decrypt the message, it will still echo it.
 When a DefiChat